 Medicare Part D plans help cover the cost of prescription drugs.
 Alongside Medicare Part D, dental, vision, hearing, and critical illness policies are available to round out your Original Medicare and Medigap coverage in California.

 Additionally, Medicare Advantage plans are an option for those in California who do not wish to enroll in a Medicare Supplement plan.
-Through private insurance companies, Medicare Advantage plans allow you to combine additional benefits with your Original Medicare for a wide array of coverage, depending on your plan.
+Through private insurance companies, Medicare Advantage plans combine inpatient and outpatient benefits with additional coverage for a wide array of benefits, depending on your plan.
 The downside is their higher out-of-pocket costs and network restrictions.

 How to Apply for Medicare Supplement Plans in California